About the Fund

 How the Fund Operates

-In addition, at any given time there is a six-member Advisory Board, which supports the Fund's Board of Directors, helps to promote the Fund, and serves as a source of new candidates as members rotate off the Board.
+In addition, at any given time there is a six-member Advisory Group, which supports the Fund's Board of Directors, helps to promote the Fund, and serves as a source of new candidates as members rotate off the Board.

 Get Involved